Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Applications

-Alongside the conjoint, \citet{ballard2017structure} collected each respondent's self-reported ideal marginal tax rate for each of the six brackets.
-These ideal rates were elicited outside the conjoint task and are not used by the DNN at any stage of training, so they provide an independent benchmark against which the structural model's recovered individual preferences can be validated.
+Alongside the conjoint, \citet{ballard2017structure} collected self-reported ideal marginal tax rates---every respondent for the top bracket, each for one randomly assigned lower bracket---elicited outside the conjoint and never used in training, so they provide an independent benchmark.
 No reduced-form AMCE estimator can be validated at the individual level, because it does not produce an individual-level preference parameter.
-Using the 401 respondents who answered both the bottom- and top-bracket ideal questions, the correlation between the revealed progressivity slope $s_i$ and its self-reported analog is $r = 0.37$, and the correlation between the revealed and self-reported top-minus-bottom rate gap is $r = 0.43$.
-Using all $n = 2{,}000$ respondents, the DNN's individual-level top-bracket coefficient correlates $r = 0.37$ with the self-reported ideal top rate.
-These correlations survive disaggregation by party ($r \approx 0.26$--$0.30$ within each partisan subgroup), confirming that the DNN recovers the correct individual ordering of tax progressivity within, not just across, parties.
-A correlation of $r = 0.43$ between a DNN-recovered preference parameter and an independent self-report is substantively strong---comparable to typical cross-measure correlations in political psychology and well above what one would expect from noise.
+Among the 401 respondents answering both the bottom- and top-bracket questions, the revealed progressivity slope $s_i$ correlates $r = 0.43$ with its self-reported analog and the revealed top-minus-bottom gap $r = 0.47$; across all $N = 2{,}000$, the individual top-bracket coefficient correlates $r = 0.42$ with the self-reported ideal top rate, positive within every partisan subgroup (Democrats $0.29$, Independents $0.36$, Republicans $0.39$)---the model recovers progressivity within, not just across, parties.
+An $r = 0.42$ between a recovered parameter and an independent self-report---comparable to test--retest reliabilities for such items \citep{ansolabehere2008strength}---demonstrates the value of the empirical-Bayes update with only 8 tasks per respondent.